Troy vs. UL Monroe NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Saturday's over/under is 9.3 points higher than the combined 40.7 PPG average of the two teams.
+- The combined points per game average of the two teams, 40.7, is 9.3 points fewer than Saturday's over/under.

-- The 37 combined points per game that these two squads have allowed this season are 13.0 fewer than the 50 total in this contest.
+- This contest's over/under is 13.0 points greater than the 37 these two squads combine to allow per game this season.

 - Trojans games this season feature an average total of 56.5 points, a number 6.5 points higher than Saturday's over/under.